Malenadu: Biodiversity

 Abundant water, favourable soil and climate conditions, and limited human interaction have endowed the Malnad region with rich biodiversity comprising hundreds of endemic species of flora and fauna.
-The natural habitats of the region such as the Kudremukh National Park, Bhadra Wildlife Sanctuary, and Pushpagiri Wildlife Sanctuary play a crucial role in the conservation of several endangered species.
-These protected areas are home to tigers, leopards, elephants, gaurs, lion-tailed macaques, hornbills, king cobras, as well as countless other plant species.
+The natural habitats of the region such as the Kudremukh National Park, Bhadra Wildlife Sanctuary, Someshwara Wildlife Sanctuary, Bisle Reserve Forest, MM Hills, Pushpagiri Wildlife Sanctuary, Nagarahole, Bandipur, Mookambika Wildlife Sanctuary, Ranganathittu Bird Sanctuary, Kali Tiger Reserve, Dandeli Wildlife Sanctuary, Shettihalli Wildlife Sanctuary, Kaveri Wildlife Sanctuary, Gendekatte forest, Nagpuri forest, Kabini reserve forest, Bhimgad Wildlife Sanctuary, Ghataprabha Bird Sanctuary, Sharavati Wildlife Sanctuary play a crucial role in the conservation of several endangered species.
+These protected areas are home to tigers, leopards, deer, peacocks, elephants, gaurs, lion-tailed macaques, hornbills, king cobras, Indian sloth bears as well as countless other plant species.
 New species of mammals, birds, reptiles, amphibians, insects, plants, lichens and fungi keep getting discovered by field biology researchers.
-It is not without reason that the Western Ghats is among the eight hottest of biodiversity hotspots in the world.
+It is not without reason that the Western Ghats is among the eight hottest of biodiversity hotspot in the world.

 Responding to the urgency of conservation of endangered riverine fish species like mahseer, haragi, gar, beril, setnai barb, glassy fish and killifish, the Karnataka Biodiversity Board in 2020 recommended setting up fish sanctuaries, or matsyadhamas in numerous riverbeds in Malnad.

+Malnad Cuisine

+Malnad is known for its unique and diverse cuisine that has a blend of local and coastal Karnataka dishes, Malnad Cuisine is known for its spicy curries and gravies.
+The region has a rich culinary heritage, and the food here is mostly non-vegetarian.
+However, the region also has some delectable vegetarian and sweet dishes.
+Some of the famous dishes are: Akki rotti (flat rice flour bread), Kadubu (rice dumplings), Ottu shavige (rice or raagi noodles) with sweet coconut milk, gase gase (poppy seeds) payasa, idli with sweet coconut chutney, Koli saaru (chicken curry), Mutton ghee roast, mutton chops, Dry fish fry, Bangade fish curry, Neer Dose, Pathrode, Sihi dose (sweet dosa), Hālubai, Jackfruit chips, Yeriappa, pāputtu, and Pandi (pork) curry from Coorg region.

-Anthropogenic Threats and Challenges
+Anthropogenic threats and challenges

 Like everywhere else on Earth, climate change is causing noticeable and erratic variations in rainfall and temperature patterns in Malenadu.
 Apart from the now unavoidable climatic uncertainties, the Malnad region faces major short-term and long-term anthropogenic threats despite, or perhaps due to, its rich natural wealth.

-Agricultural Practices
+Agricultural practices

 Organised agriculture is known to be practised on land parcels reclaimed from forest clearings for a thousand years.
 Recent inclination towards intensive plantations, overuse of chemical inputs in farming and monocropping have led to degradation of soil, loss of fertility as well as a far-reaching negative impact on local agro-biodiversity and food-webs.